Kiinzu/Casino-Heist/README.md

 # CASINO HEIST : Where Blockchain Vulnerabilities Meet the Thrill of the Heist!
 ![Logo](./casino-heist.png)
 # Casino Heist
-**We are an open-source blockchain playground where we provide challenges that featured the OWASP Top 10 Smart Contracts and the Mitigation**
+**We’re an open-source blockchain playground offering challenges that feature not only the OWASP Top 10 vulnerabilities in smart contracts and their mitigations but also other common vulnerabilities and simplified versions of real-world hacks.**

 Are you a blockchain developer, auditor, enthusiast, or just starting your journey into the world of blockchain?

-**You’re in the right place.**
+**You’re in the right place!**

 The Web3 and blockchain space has grown significantly over the past few years, with many real-world applications of blockchain in areas like finance, voting, and gaming.
 Advanced technology doesn’t come without security risks.
 Whether you're looking to gain new skills (such as smart contract security) or explore a career as a smart contract developer or auditor, mastering and understanding security is essential to protecting the ecosystem we're building.